Today, let me introduce you how to clean a violin and a bow.

 Clean your violin with soft dry cloth gentelly

-When When you finished your lesson or practicing, wipe the instrument off with a cloth. 🙂
+Every time you finished your lesson or practicing, wipe the instrument off with a soft cloth. 🙂

 If you don’t wipe off the rosin, it sometimes will harden on the instrument and prevent the vibration and resonance of the violin.

-Also, if the rosin will stick to your violin, you will have to ask an expert to clean the violin.
+Also, if the rosin will stick to your violin, you will have to ask an expert to clean the violin professionally.